15 Things That Make Us Westchester

 We have our own professional sports franchises.

 As the county’s first pro-sports franchise, the Westchester Knicks are an NBA Development League affiliate of the storied New York Knicks.
 They take to the court each November, showcasing some of the nation’s best up-and-coming hoops talent.
-Westchester is also the base for the New York Liberty.
+Westchester is also the base for the New York Liberty, at least through 2019.
 Founded in 1997, the Liberty are one of the eight original franchises of the WNBA League.
 Both play at the County Center in White Plains, offering hardcore basketball fans and families an exciting and more affordable alternative to catching the Knicks at MSG.

 We often sit in traffic.